 Read on to discover the best places to see the auroras, when to visit for your best chance, and more information on the magical Northern Lights.

 Where can you see auroras?

 It’s all about that latitude, baby!
 Aurora borealis (and its southern sister aurora australis) are phenomena that really only appear in the skies near the North and South Poles.
 In the southern hemisphere, it’s a privilege almost entirely confined to the frosty plains and mountains of Antarctica.
 Up north, however, auroras grace the heavens above Alaska, northern Canada, northern Scandinavia, and Russia.

 As Lapland lies almost entirely above the Arctic Circle, the Northern Lights are familiar sights in our dark skies.
 Utsjoki, being the northernmost region of Lapland, is the best place to see the Northern Lights.
 The mountains of Kilpisjärvi and the reindeer-speckled fells of Inari are also great places to witness the wistful waltz of the auroras.

 When can you see the Northern Lights?

 Let’s do a small test.
 Look out the window.
 If you’re in Lapland, and it’s dark outside, you have a 50/50 or better chance of seeing the Northern Lights on any given night.
 The farther north you are, the more likely you are to see the whirling whorls with you own eyes.
 In other words, autumn and winter are the best times to see the auroras.

 Of course, the Northern Lights are like the weather … in fact, they are weather, sent to us by the sun.
-Predicting auroras is more a science than a guessing game, but there’s never any guarantee, no matter where you are or when you visit Lapland.
+Predicting auroras is more a science than a guessing game, but there’s never any guarantee, no matter where you are or when you visit Lapland in winter.

 The best months to see the Northern Lights are usually September and March, when there’s around 12 hours of day and night.
 However, your chances of seeing auroras is still pretty good in between, as winter in Lapland is full of starry skies and long nights.